L0G1C-23/8fold/README.md

 - **"Transcription failed"**: Verify audio file accessibility and format
 - **"Processing failed"**: Check file paths and permissions

-## 📊 Performance Tips

-1. **For better accuracy**:
-   - Use high-quality audio recordings (16kHz+)
-   - Minimize background noise
-   - Ensure clear speech in recordings

-2. **For faster processing**:
-   - Use WAV format for input files
-   - Reduce audio length when possible
-   - Run on systems with adequate RAM

-## 🏆 Evaluation Metrics

-The solution is evaluated on:

-1. **Transcript Accuracy**: Character-level similarity using normalized Levenshtein distance
-2. **Truth Extraction**: Jaccard similarity score on JSON fields with semantic equivalence

-## 📞 Support

-For issues specific to this implementation:
-- Check the troubleshooting section above
-- Review the error logs for specific error messages
-- Ensure all dependencies are correctly installed

-For hackathon-related questions:
-- Join the WhatsApp group: https://chat.whatsapp.com/HXBXou2RZdNBlfoc9zgBIv
 - Access datasets: https://drive.google.com/drive/folders/1ADUGc0X1-WKu5HT8e0tRNcI-21h2Db9y

----

-*May your algorithms pierce every shadow.* 🕵️‍♂️✨